00spoiler00/documentation/content/general/marc-boada/brainwave-bonanza.md

 ### New target potential customers for RTM

 - Route to Market for software producers.
 (Very commonly, I am hearing about software industry requiring a partner structure to solve their lack of commercial and implantation networks.

-## Culture and team

-- Should we enforce GPT in the team?
-You have to be trained to it!
-Make it a culture.
-  (Its like googling properly, a technique)

 ## Other general RAW concepts or improvements